Special characters can transform your WordPress content from ordinary to professional.

 Method 1: Add Special Characters Using the WordPress Block Editor

-If you are looking for an easy way to add special characters in the block editor using HTML entities, then this method is for you.
+If you are looking for a way to add special characters in the block editor using HTML entities, then this method is for you.

 When you write a blog post, WordPress automatically formats it in HTML.
 It is the markup language used by almost all websites.